This document explains how to configure external data sources and load schemas from those data sources.Topics:

 Edit a Previously Defined External Schema

-The Schema Administration page displays all schemas that have been defined in the folder and allows you to view, edit, reload, or delete them.
+The Schema Administration page displays the external and linked schemas that have been defined in the current folder, where you can view, edit, reload, or delete them.

 Reload an External Schema